-This health and social care course emulates accepted and recognised structure and content which is also empathetic to current practice within the field.
+This health and social care course covers accepted and recognised structures and content which are empathetic to current practice within the field.

 Module 1: Growth and development

 The first module is based around the physical and psychological processes of growth and development in humans from birth to old age so that a process of healthy maturation can be understood.
 Although there is no ‘norm,’ statistical indices help formulate a scale of averages on which health and well-being is measured against, these have changed dramatically in the last decade and we now have e.g. super obese children who are bigger than an obese child.
 A warning is that experience and discretion is needed, so a baby born of smaller built parents might appear underweight.
 It will also explore the role of genetic inheritance in human development, together with contributing social, environmental and lifestyle factors.
 The concepts of health promotion, allowing users more control, and wellbeing in relationship to development will also be explored.

 Module 2: Care and communication: Part one